rixlabs/hubot-githubfollow/README.md

 # Hubot githubfollow

-Hubot script for follow github repos and get notifications.
+Hubot script for follow github repos and get events notification.

-Embrional phase, hope to publish it to npm soon.
+### Main features
+- The bot actually "waits" for stars, push and fork of a repo.
+- The bot can manage to be invited in multiple rooms.
+- The bot output is formatted in Markdown.

+### Things to do:
+- [ ] Implement unfollow
+- [ ] Use brain(now is all in memory)
+- [ ] Implement unit test
+- [ ] Use Etag for checking changes
+- [ ] Manage multiple changes during the interval

+Embrional phase, really raw implementation.
+For me it was a rxjs workbench

 It was in JS and I flash ported in coffee so it's really ugly :smile: